nmslib/nmslib/README.md

 Related publications
 -----------------------

-Most important related papers are cited below.
 We **are** aware of other (numerous) papers on building and querying k-NN graphs (proximity graphs).
 In our library, we are currently using only two graph construction algorithms (see links below):

 * The greedy construction algorithm published by Krylov et al. in 2008;
 * The *open-source* version of the NN-Descent algorithm due to Dong et al. 2011.
 This version comes without a search algorithm.
 Therefore, we use the same search algorithm as Krylov et al. 2008.
 There is also a *closed-source*, binary-only, version that does include the search algorithm.
 It can be found [by following this link](http://www.kgraph.org/).

+Most important related papers are cited below:

 * Ponomarenko, A., Averlin, N., Bilegsaikhan, N., Boytsov, L., 2014.
 [Comparative Analysis of Data Structures for Approximate Nearest Neighbor Search.](http://boytsov.info/pubs/da2014.pdf) [**[BibTex]**](http://scholar.google.com/scholar.bib?q=info:yOjNiT2Ql4AJ:scholar.google.com/&output=citation&hl=en&ct=citation&cd=0)
 * Boytsov, L., Bilegsaikhan, N., 2013.
 [Engineering Efficient and Effective Non-Metric Space Library.](http://boytsov.info/pubs/sisap2013.pdf)   In Proceedings of the 6th International Conference on Similarity Search and Applications (SISAP 2013). [**[BibTex]**](http://dblp.uni-trier.de/rec/bibtex/conf/sisap/BoytsovN13)